joshualiu/Tweeter/README.md

 Tweeter is a simple, single-page Twitter clone.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express and MongoDB back-end skills.
+Front-end skills: HTML, CSS, JS, jQuery, AJAX.
+Back-end skills: Node, Express, MongoDB.
+Takes up w3d1-w3d5 @lighthouse lab

+## Final Product

 ## Getting Started

-1. Fork this repository, then clone your fork of this repository.
-2. Install dependencies using the `npm install` command.
+1. Install all dependencies using the `npm install` command.
 3. Start the web server using the `npm run local` command.
 The app will be served at <http://localhost:8080/>.
 4. Go to <http://localhost:8080/> in your browser.